Akintayopope/portfolio-website/README.md

 docker build -t popoola_akintayo_coding_assignment14 .

+This uses a multi-stage Dockerfile that compiles the React application in production mode using node:18-alpine and serves the final build using serve.

 ## Run the Docker Container

 ### The running container must also use the required naming convention: